flashcodes-themayankjha/FKvim/README.md

 ---

 # 🌟 FKvim
 The Fuck Vim (Commanly Known as FKvim) is highly optimizable and customizable neovim based Editor which all the built-in features of modern IDE.
-FKvim was started as a personal project of Mayank Jha, CEO of Flashcodes.
+FKvim was started as a personal project.

 > A fast, modern, and minimal Neovim setup built with [lazy.nvim](https://github.com/folke/lazy.nvim).
 > Features LSP, autocompletion, fuzzy finding, file tree, git integration, and more!